golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 The other arguments are:

-* the **worker** function that tells `Golem` what steps to perform on a provider in order to execute the tasks (in our case, there's only one task); here we pass the `compute_keyspace` function,
+- the **worker** function that tells `Golem` what steps to perform on a provider in order to execute the tasks (in our case, there's only one task); here we pass the `compute_keyspace` function,
-* the `package` that we defined before,
+- the `package` that we defined before,
-* the maximum number of worker instances we'd like to create -- or the maximum number of providers we want the tasks to be distributed to (for executing just one task it makes no sense to request more than one provider, so it's a bit redundant),
+- the maximum number of worker instances we'd like to create -- or the maximum number of providers we want the tasks to be distributed to (for executing just one task it makes no sense to request more than one provider, so it's a bit redundant),
-* the total `timeout` for executing all tasks.
+- the total `timeout` for executing all tasks.

-{% hint style="danger" %}
+{% alert level="danger" %}
 Due to limitations of the current Golem market implementation, please use `timeout` value between 8 minutes and 3 hours.
-{% /hint %}
+{% /alert %}

-{% hint style="info" %}
+{% alert level="info" %}
 You can also specify the timeout value for the particular provider-side execution batch that is triggered by `ctx.new_script(timeout=...)`.
-{% /hint %}
+{% /alert %}

 The keyspace size can be read from the `result` attribute of the executed task.
 We use `async for` loop here to iterate over the completed tasks (even though we expect only one task).